Ak0da/SantoStudy/README.md

 # SantoStudy
-Japanese vocabulary studying app made in Unity (One Piece themed)
+Japanese vocabulary studying app made in Unity for Android (One Piece themed)